top of page

 "My Grown Up and Me" is the full season.
 This movement class is for ages 12-24+ months (ages 3 begin in our creative movement Saturday classes).
 These classes are fun and upbeat where a young child and parent, grandparent, relative, or other special caregiver engage in a variety of music and movement activities together and facilitate a unique bonding experience!
 Caregivers will assist their little in activities that encourage the use of gross motor skills such as walking in patterns or around classroom obstacles, crawling through tunnels, working together with a colorful parachute, sensory ball pit time, use of scarves and dance props, learn tempo with fun instruments, or hopping into hula hoops. with your assistance, Little ones will practice turn taking, listening skills, and will become acclimated to the structure of a dance class that will lead into our training division classes and performances1

-Before your first class, you or the legal guardian will need to sign a waiver for those below the age of 18.
+Before your first class, you and/or the legal guardian will need to sign both waivers.
+You cannot take class until BOTH of these are signed.

 There is no dress code for Drop in classes for either youth or adults but we do require ballet shoes on our dance floor and hair needs to be in a bun or updo.